dhis2/dhis2-fhir-adapter/README.md

     output.coordinates = geoUtils.getLocation( addressUtils.getPrimaryAddress( input.address ) );
     true;

+In order to increase the readability of the mapping, attribute names are used to map values.
+DHIS2 also allows to define codes for attributes optionally.
+If a code has been setup for an attribute, this code can be used by the mapping as well.
+Using codes for mappings increases the readability of the mapping, too.

+The mapping still contains custom system identifiers.
+The adapter may support in the future a central system identifier configuration that allows more reusable mappings.
+In such a case the system 'http://example.ph/organizations' could be replaced by a reference to a code (e.g. ORGANIZATION).
 ### FHIR Immunization
 _The mapping needs to be defined when the DHIS2 program and program stages are available._
 ## Implementation Notes